doc4d/docs/website/translated_docs/es/API/dataclassClass.md

 #### Descripción

-The `.get()` function <!-- REF #dataclassClass.get().Summary -->queries the dataclass to retrieve the entity matching the *primaryKey* parameter<!-- END REF -->.
+The `.get()` function <!-- REF #DataClassClass.get().Summary -->queries the dataclass to retrieve the entity matching the *primaryKey* parameter<!-- END REF -->.

 In *primaryKey*, pass the primary key value of the entity to retrieve.
 The value type must match the primary key type set in the datastore (Integer or Text).
-You can also make sure that the primary key value is always returned as Text by using the [`.getKey()`](entityClass.md#getkey) function with the `dk key as string` parameter.
+You can also make sure that the primary key value is always returned as Text by using the [`.getKey()`](EntityClass.md#getkey) function with the `dk key as string` parameter.

 If no entity is found with *primaryKey*, a **Null** entity is returned.